-Step 1- Display the picture of the ancient sandal on an overhead projector.
-Explain that ancient people made these sandals more than 1,000 years ago out of plant leaves, such as yucca and agave.
+(5B), identify and investigate cause-and-effect relationships to explain scientific phenomena or analyze problems Materials Picture of ancient sandal for display (included) Observation Table handout (one per student, included) Grapes (each student should have 4 or 5) Four clear plastic cups; several Ziplock sandwich bags Two small lamps with heat-making bulbs (not LED) Access to a freezer Spray bottle filled with fresh water Salt water in a container Activities and procedures Step 1: Display the picture of the ancient sandal.
+Explain that ancient people made these sandals more than 5,000 years ago out of plant leaves, such as yucca and agave.
 Discuss how they could have survived so long.
-What kinds of environment might have preserved them?
-(Examples: beach; dry cave; jungle; river bank; arctic; desert; ocean, etc) Note: this sandal was found by archeologists in a dry cave in the Chihuahuan desert in the Texas Trans-Pecos region near El Paso.

-Step 2- Divide class into 5 groups.
+What kind of environment might have preserved them?
+(Examples: beach; dry cave; jungle; river bank; arctic; desert; ocean, etc.) Note: this sandal was found by archeologists in a dry cave in the Chihuahuan desert in the Texas Trans-Pecos region near El Paso.
+Step 2: Divide class into 5 groups.
 Pass out Observation Tables and small bunches of grapes to each group.
-Groups observe the grapes and fill in descriptions under Day 1 on the Observation Table.
+Groups observe the grapes and fill in descriptions under Day 1 on the Observation Tables.

-Step 3- Assign one of five environments to each group.
-Students discuss the probable conditions they would expect in the environment assigned and then form a hypothesis about how well the grapes will be preserved (Students will record on Observation Table.).
+Step 3: Assign one of five environments to each group.
+Students discuss the probable conditions they would expect in the environment assigned and then form a hypothesis about how well the grapes will be preserved (Students will record on Observation Table.)
+Arctic (frozen), Desert (hot, dry, bright), Dry Cave (dry, dark), Jungle (hot, humid), or Ocean (submerged in salt water).

-- Arctic (frozen)

-- Desert (hot, dry, bright)

-- Dry Cave (dry, dark)

-- Jungle (hot, humid)

-- Ocean (submerged in salt water)

-Step 4- Group instructions for simulating five environments:
+Step 4: Follow instructions for simulating the five environments:

-Arctic: Place grapes in a plastic cup and then freeze them (this can be done in a freezer at school or each students can freeze rtheir own at home and self-monitor through the course of the observation period).
+Arctic: Place grapes in a plastic cup and then freeze them.
+This can be done in a freezer at school or each student can freeze their own at home and self-monitor through the course of the observation period.

-Desert: Place the grapes in a plastic cup under a hot lamp in the classroom
+Desert: Place the grapes in a plastic cup under a hot lamp in the classroom.